zz19990220/510Lab2/README.md

 ## Lessons Learned

-- Learned how to use Streamlit to create interactive web applications.
-- Gained experience in handling and filtering data using pandas.
+- Gained new experience in processing and filtering data using pandas and learned what kind of dataset is good and clean.
-- Understood the importance of user-friendly interfaces in data analysis.
+- Understood the importance of user-friendly interfaces in data analysis in online references and discovered that data visualization is more readable than straight numbers.
+- Knew how to create interactive web applications using Streamlit.

 ## Questions

-- How can we optimize the data loading process for large datasets?
 - Is there a way to save the user's filter preferences for future visits?

 ## TODO

 - Add more filter options for more detailed analysis.
-- Implement a feature to save the user's filter preferences.
 - Optimize the data loading process for better performance with large datasets.